forsyde/forsyde-io/docs/concept.markdown

 On the other hand, hardware diagrams are nearly universally drawn as some graph-like structures with ports.
 VHDL and Verilog themselves can be argued to be a component-based environment to specify hardware.
 It follows that this component styled models can also be subsumed in a graph model that has some notion of ports.

+Therefore, our model is a graph that has notions of ports and properties.

+One last important aspect is the notion of node families, or node types.
+Similar to what is usually done in [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming), we want to know what "kind" is each node and egde associated with, so that we can perform analysis and give them both semantics and syntatic correctness.

+hence, our labelled port graph also has a notion of types, or kinds.

+# Formal definition

+## Mathematicals

+It follows closely the inspiration mentioned and has been published in paper (put ref here).

+## Textual specification

+The specification is a variant of the [graphML](http://graphml.graphdrawing.org/primer/graphml-primer.html), neither a subset or a superset.

+It can, however, be unambigously translated back and forth to the standard graphML whenever necessary.
+The key difference between the standard specification, or schema, is that the data attributes of every node cannot be nested, whereas in the ForSyDe IO specification they can to make our life easier.

+Check some examples in the [source repository]({{ site.sources.forsydeio }}/tree/master/examples) to grasp the specification and schema better, but rest assured that knowing the graphML one is more than enough to comprehend ForSyDe IO's.